FactoryXCode/MfPack/README.md

 **MfCaptureVideoFromGPU Sample 2**

-*This sample demonstrates how to Capture a selected monitor using DXGI Desktop Duplication, optionally captures system audio via WASAPI loopback, shows a live preview, and writes the result to a file (typically MP4 with H.264 videoand AAC or FLAC audio).*
+*This sample demonstrates how to Capture a selected monitor (screen) using DXGI Desktop Duplication, optionally captures system audio via WASAPI loopback, shows a live preview, and writes the result to a file (typically MP4 with H.264 video and AAC or FLAC audio).*

 *Audio-only recording can be done separately to WAV or FLAC using the dedicated recorder unit.*

 *Note: You have to know the principles of Media Foundation and DirectX.*

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/MfCaptureVideoFromScreen2s.png)